jeff-zucker/rdf-easy/README.md

       INSERT DATA { <> :about "RDF". }
   `)
 ```
+## Tips for advanced users

+### quads

+Everything shown above with triples can be used with quads, I just didn't
+mention that, so as not to confuse beginners.

+### additional namespaces

+Many of the common namespaces (foaf,ldp,etc.) are included by default and
+you do not need to define them in your queries.
+If you have a custom
+namespace, either add it to the SPARQL with a standard PREFIX declaration,
+or use <full-url-of-namespace-and-term> in your SPARQL.

+### working with RDF formats other than Turtle

+If you wish to create resources in n3, RDF/XML, etc. you may pass a
+content-type tag as the third parameter of createOrReplace()

+### querying multiple sources at once

+Instead of passing a single URL to the query and value methods, you
+may pass an array of URLs all of which will be added to the store.

+### reusing the store

+The rdflib store object is used behind the scenes, but if you need it
+or its methods, you can access it with rdf.store.

 &copy; 2019, Jeff Zucker, may be freely distributed with an MIT license